 FOS will provide the information required in the APPs to individuals by:

 - Including that information in a privacy statement on the FOS website and in information brochures; and

 - Providing a copy of this policy on request.

 It is accepted practice for alternative dispute resolution schemes such as FOS to collect and use available information, including third party personal information to carry out their primary function of dispute resolution.

 FOS will collect information in the following ways:

-- In writing, from the complainant or his or her representative and the member;
+- In writing, from the Applicant or his or her representative and the member;

-- Orally, in telephone or face to face conversations with the complainant and the member; and
+- Orally, in telephone or face to face conversations with the Applicant and the member; and

 - From third parties who can assist by providing information.